MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 pip install azure-ai-formrecognizer==3.0.0
 ```

-3. View the contents of the **train-model** folder, and note that it contains a file for configuration settings:
+3. View the contents of the **test-model** folder, and note that it contains a file for configuration settings:
     - **C#**: appsettings.json
     - **Python**: .env

 4. Edit the configuration file, modifying the settings to reflect:
     - The **endpoint** for your Form Recognizer resource.
     - A **key** for your Form Recognizer resource.
-    - The **SAS URI** for your blob container.
+    - The **Model ID** for your trained model.

+    Save your changes.
-5. Note that the **train-model** folder contains a code file for the client application:
+5. Note that the **test-model** folder contains a code file for the client application:

     - **C#**: Program.cs
     - **Python**: train-model.py